 Where to Start

-Each step of the way, it’s crucial to focus on your unique relationship with your toddler.
-Disciplining a toddler doesn’t have to be scary and should never be mean, but should stay focused on helping your child learn how to manage conflict as they grow.
+In each step, it’s crucial to focus on your unique relationship with your toddler.
+Disciplining a toddler doesn’t have to be scary and should never be mean, but you should stay focused on helping your child learn how to manage conflict as they grow.

 For more helpful parenting articles and useful dad tips, check out my blog.
 Parenting a toddler isn’t easy, but remember that we’re all on this crazy ride together!